CMPA (Cow’s Milk Protein Allergy)

-What is CMPA?
+What is a CMPA Allergy?

-How common is CMPA?
+How common is the CMPA Allergy?

 CMPA Fact: Cow's Milk Protein Allergy (CMPA) affects 2 - 4.5% of infants under the age of one